Do Go On - 163 - WW2 Badass Audie Murphy

 Yeah.

-oh, I'm pretty sure if he hadn't died in that playing crash,
+Well, even though I'm pretty sure if he hadn't died in that plane crash,

 or have already passed of natural causes anyway.

-I think he probably lived a pretty extraordinary life
+So I think he probably lived a pretty extraordinary life for his 45 years.

 He packed a lot into 45 years.